 The ELL Program at the Secondary Level

 The ELL program at the secondary level offers two programs for ELL Program students Transitional Bilingual Education (TBE) in Spanish and Transitional Program of Instruction (TPI).
-Both programs are offered at the following schools: Abbott Middle School, Ellis Middle School, Kimball Middle School, Larsen Middle School, Tefft Middle School, Bartlett High School, Elgin High School, Larkin High School, South Elgin High School, and Streamwood High School.
-Abbott Middle School, Ellis Middle School, Kimball Middle School, Larsen Middle School, and Tefft Middle School also offer the Dual Language Program at the 7th and 8th grade level.
-In addition, Bartlett High School, Elgin High School, Larkin High School, South Elgin High School, and Streamwood High School offer the Dual Language Program at the 9th and 10th grade level.
+Both programs are offered at the following schools: Abbott Middle School, Ellis Middle School, Kimball Middle School, Larsen Middle School, Tefft Middle School, Bartlett High School, and South Elgin High School.
+Abbott Middle School, Ellis Middle School, Kimball Middle School, Larsen Middle School, and Tefft Middle School also offer the Dual Language Program at the 7th and 8th-grade level.
+In addition, Bartlett High School, Elgin High School, Larkin High School, South Elgin High School, and Streamwood High School offer the Dual Language Program at the 9th and 12th-grade level.

 Students enrolled in the Dual Language Program at the middle school level receive Spanish instruction in Spanish Language Arts and Social Studies within a two-period humanities block.
 The bilingual teacher incorporates the four areas of language arts: listening, speaking, reading, and writing to instruct students in rigorous Spanish and Social Studies or History instruction.
 At the high school level, dual language students in the 9th grade receive instruction in Spanish during Spanish Languages Arts, Mathematics, and Science classes.
 At the 10th grade level, dual language students receive instruction in Spanish during Spanish Language Arts, Mathematics, Health, and a semester elective.
 At the 11th grade level, dual language students receive Spanish instruction during Advanced PlacementTM (APTM) Spanish, or Dual Credit classes, and one or two electives courses.
 Finally, on the 12th grade level, dual language students receive Spanish instruction during Advanced PlacementTM (APTM) Spanish, Latino/a/x Studies, or Dual Credit classes, and one or two electives courses.